csesnitw/buckshot-roulette/README.md

 A remake of the popular game Buckshot Roulette for Technozion 2025.<br>
 Players take turns testing their luck and tactics in a deadly game of chance.<br><br>

-Built with Godot using GDScript
+Built with Godot using GDScript<br>
 Made by CSES Dev Team